Patstrom/thesis-experiment/README.md

 #### cost\_analysis
-A python script to generate the boxplots visualizing the estimated cost of each program
+A python script to generate the boxplots visualizing the estimated cost of each program and the table comparing the cost of schedule to LLVM.

 #### gadget\_analysis
 A python script to generate the bar graphs that visualizes frequence of gadgets in programs